carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-break_my_stream.md

 This challenge had a server to connect to that was running this program.
 The only difference is that the flag variable was obviously not b"XXX" as it gave a much longer response.

 I worked with ChatGPT to get a python script for this one.
 I didn't want the script to connect to the server, so I asked for the script to allow for a manually entered string.
+It seems my ChatGPT is overly complicating things.
+I think there is also a chance that my ChatGPT is avoiding using pwntools due to a previous incident.

-What follows is the script it gave me and the information I needed to call it:
+What follows is the script and the information needed to call it:

 ```python
 #!/usr/bin/env python3